-NURS 778 - Organizational and Systems Leadership for Nurse Anesthesia
+NURS 778 - Organizational and Systems Leadership for Nurse Anesthesia organizational/systems level are examined.

-3 cr.
-This course focuses on the analyses of leadership models and spheres of influence of the nurse anesthetist in the delivery of health care.
-Organizational assessment and the process of implementing change at an organizational/systems level are examined.
 The principles of health care economics and finance for quality outcomes will be addressed.
-Collaboration with interdisciplinary teams to promote patient safety and high quality health care outcomes are emphasized.
+Collaboration with interdisciplinary teams to promote patient safety and high-quality health care outcomes are emphasized.